VA Benefits GuideUpdated: November 3, 2022

 VA Special Monthly Compensation (SMC)

-This tax-free benefit is made available to veterans, military spouses, surviving spouses, and parents.
-Special Monthly Compensation offered to veterans is paid at a higher rate of compensation due to certain needs for what the VA terms “aid and attendance by another person” or for a specific disability such as loss of use of one hand or leg.
+This tax-free benefit is made available to veterans, military spouses, surviving spouses and parents.
+Special Monthly Compensation offered to veterans is paid at a higher rate due to certain needs for what the VA terms “Aid and Attendance by another person” or for a specific disability such as loss of use of one hand or leg.

 For qualifying spouses and surviving spouses, SMC is a VA benefit is commonly referred to as “Aid and Attendance.”
 It is awarded on a need-based scale.